amiiiza/machine_learning/README.md

 # machine_learning
-This course has been taken in Aalto University presenting by Prof. Pekka Marttinen.
+This course has been taken in Aalto University presented by Prof. Pekka Marttinen.